TheFischerLab/FLEXR-GUI/README.md

 ## Usage

-1. When you open Coot1 - you should see the FLEXR GUI:
+1. When you open Coot1 - you should see a button for the `FLEXR-GUI` menu:

 ![FLEXR-GUI1](img/flexr-gui1.png)

 2. FLEXR can be run in two ways - with and without precomputed Ringer measurements.